bhuvi8/python-basic-pgms/README.md

 python-basic-pgms
 =================

-This is a repository for simple progrms written in python, as a refrence material and as an introduction to python
+This is a repository for simple programs written in python,  used for learning python programming